jimken123/jimken123.github.io/_pages/jetcim.md

 ### 2025-01-11 | #4 | -/122

 Final, solo lap of a busy day.
-And the seconbd time on #4 in a single day.
+And the second time on #4 in a single day.

 <img src="/img/jetcim/IMG_20260111_123452.jpg">